laban405/mikrosell/README.md

 ## Live Preview

-Check out the live demo of Troika Hub’s ecosystem here: [Live Preview](http://troikahub.tech)
+Check out the live demo of Mikrosell’s ecosystem here: [Live Preview](http://mikrosell.com)

 ## Watch Demo on YouTube

-Check out the tutorial to see how Troika Hub and its tools are built: [Watch the Tutorial](https://youtu.be/TroikaHubDemo)
+Check out the tutorial to see how Mikrosell and its tools are built: [Watch the Tutorial](https://youtu.be/MikrosellDemo)

 ## Tech Stack